Ground Support Systems Optimisation Research Project (GSSO)

 The benefits of this research are twofold: it will improve safety and profitability of underground mines.
 In a broader context, it will also significantly improve the feasibility of mining deeper deposits, which is a key strategic issue for Western Australia as well as for mining companies operating world-wide.

-In terms of improving safety, sub-projects 1 and 3 are specifically focused on developing solutions to mitigate rockburst and strainburst risks, which are not only a common problem in deep mines, but arguably one of the highest risks for these mines.
-Sub-project 7 is also aiming at improving safety by working towards the development of innovative tools to monitor ground support degradation and assist in the very important rehabilitation decision making process.
+In terms of improving safety, sub-projects 1 and 3 were specifically focused on developing solutions to mitigate rockburst and strainburst risks, which are not only a common problem in deep mines, but arguably one of the highest risks for these mines.
+Sub-project 7 was also aiming at improving safety by working towards the development of innovative tools to monitor ground support degradation and assist in the very important rehabilitation decision making process.

 As modern mines became safer, ground support costs are also a significant portion of the total mining costs.
 There are opportunities to optimise ground support and reduce these costs without compromising safety.
 The economic benefits of sub-projects 4, 5 and 6 will come from providing mine engineers with practical and usable ground support optimisation tools.
 In particular, sub-project 6 on shotcrete may offer rapid and significant benefits in terms of customising shotcrete specifications for mining applications.